JvThunder/mlda-barn-2024/README.md

 - On Ubuntu 18.04 Machine

-We can build and run the Singularity image.
+We can build and run the Singularity image
-Recommended to build this with 18.04 and 20.04 machines

 - On Ubuntu 22.04 Machine